 This is a tough trek so training is essential.
-You'll be conquering some steep climbs so you may want to bring walking poles to help protect your knees.
-Sturdy walking boots with ankle support are a must for the rocky and uneven paths and it will be a huge benefit if these are worn-in before the big day!
+You'll be conquering some hills so you may want to bring walking poles to help protect your knees.
+Sturdy walking boots with ankle support are a must for the varied terrain and it will be a huge benefit if these are worn-in before the big day!